 How do I cut that out?
 At some point in your photography journey, you’ll likely want to cut something out of an image.
 Whether you need to do a realistic head swap in a group photo or get fancy with image manipulation, you’ll need to get out your digital shears and chop, chop!

 Hey there!
-I’m Cara and as a product and portrait photographer, I’ve needed to chop things up numerous times when compositing images.
-Photoshop offers several ways of doing this, and let me tell you they are not all created equal.
+I’m Cara and as a product and portrait photographer, I needed to cut out part of an image or objects numerous times when compositing images in Photoshop.
+There are several ways of doing this, and let me tell you they are not all created equal.
 You have to know which tool to choose for the job.

 So grab a cup of tea and come along with me as I show you several ways to cut out an image in Photoshop and examples of when to use which method.

 Let’s get started!

 Note: the screenshots below are taken from the Windows version of Adobe Photoshop, if you’re using the Mac version, the navigations may look slightly different.